Matzo lasagna: History

 Matzo lasagna descended from a local Italian Jewish variant of a much older Sephardic culinary tradition of Passover pies, or casseroles, called minas.
 Minas are composed of sheets of matzo layered with savory ingredients and baked.
 Some have ground lamb in a tomato sauce; others may be made with spinach and cheese similar to the Israeli bourekas but made with matzo instead of phyllo or puff pastry.

 Varieties

-Matzo lasagna can be made with regular, shmura, egg matzo, or gluten-free matzo, and fillings include tomato sauce, ricotta cheese and mozzarella-basil filling, while some use fresh mozzarella, a spinach-ricotta filling, and cheese with ramps, peas spinach, leeks and chives.
+Matzo lasagna can be made with regular, shmura, egg matzo, or gluten-free matzo, and fillings include tomato sauce, ricotta cheese and mozzarella-basil filling, while some use fresh mozzarella, a spinach-ricotta filling, and cheese with ramps, peas, spinach, leeks, and chives.

 Preparation

-Matzo lasagna is prepared by adding tomato sauce to the bottom of a casserole dish, the layering large sheets of Matzoquiles over the sauce and then adding a layer of ricotta cheese mixed with parmesan, eggs, herbs and spices, then another layer of sauce, matzo, ricotta cheese mixture, and continuing until the pan is full and is then topped with mozzarella or similar melting cheese and baked until the cheese bubbled and the top is golden brown.
+Matzo lasagna is prepared by adding tomato sauce to the bottom of a casserole dish, the layering large sheets of Matzo over the sauce and then adding a layer of ricotta cheese mixed with parmesan, eggs, herbs and spices, then another layer of sauce, matzo, ricotta cheese mixture, and continuing until the pan is full and is then topped with mozzarella or similar melting cheese and baked until the cheese bubbled and the top is golden brown.